Storm threatens snow in the Midwest, thunder in the South. Other parts of the US dig out

 Heavy rain and quarter-size hail fell in Southern California on Sunday.
 A 35-year-old woman was rescued after being swept away in the storm-swollen Los Angeles River, fire officials said.
 She was airlifted to a hospital with minor injuries and hypothermia.

-LeBlanc reported from Boston.
-Contributing to this report were Associated Press writers Phil Marcelo in East Meadow, New York; Julie Walker in New York City; Kathy McCormack in Concord, New Hampshire; Walter Berry in Phoenix; and Christopher Weber in Los Angeles.
+Salter reported from St. Louis and Parry from Atlantic City, New Jersey.
+Contributing to this report were Associated Press journalists Mark Vancleave in Golden Valley, Minnesota; David Sharp in Portland, Maine; Phil Marcelo in East Meadow, New York; Julie Walker in New York City; Kathy McCormack in Concord, New Hampshire; Walter Berry in Phoenix; and Christopher Weber in Los Angeles.

 Credit: AP